 If you’re looking to cover a few minor, recurring expenses, a business credit card might be the better choice.
 If you’re looking to cover more considerable temporary costs, you should probably pursue a line of credit.
 To clarify, a Business Line of Credit makes more sense when you regularly need extra cash for more substantial expenses.
-A business credit card, on the other hand, is best for smaller expenses that don’t increase in cost.
+On the other hand, a business credit card is best for smaller expenses that don’t increase in cost.

 Is a Business Line of Credit My Best Option?

 Will a business line of credit work for you?
 At United Capital Source, we’ve helped get credit lines for hundreds of business types, from retail to landscaping to auto repair.
 If your business experiences lots of seasonal fluctuations, this option is probably your best one.
 When considering a business line of credit, ask yourself these questions:

 - To make several quick investments instead of one long-term investment?

 - Flexibility instead of a fixed repayment schedule?

 If you answered yes to these questions, then a business line of credit is probably the right choice for you.

 Can I Get a Business Line of Credit with Bad Credit?

 This product is available to borrowers with bad credit, but your borrowing limit may be lower, and your interest and terms will be less convenient.
 However, if your cash flow is solid, poor credit may have less impact on your borrowing limit, interest, and terms.